 Watch the video below for a montage of the ‘A Week in the Life of…’ videos submitted by accrediting primary and secondary schools in 2021.

-To see an example self-audit video in full visit the Thomas Jones School web page and watch the brilliant video made by their pupils as part of their accreditation application in 2018.
+To see an example self-audit video in full visit the Thomas Jones School web page and watch the brilliant video made by their pupils as part of their accreditation application.

 Stage 2 of the assessment process – the Assessment Centre

-The Assessment Centre is a real-life project management day designed to assess the World Class characteristics of a sample of up to six students (different to the students producing the video for Stage 1) from each accrediting school.
-Assessment Centres run at different locations bi-annually in June and October so schools can choose the date and location that is most convenient.
+The Assessment Centre is a real-life project management day designed to assess the World Class characteristics of a sample of up to six students (can be different to the students producing the video for Stage 1) from each accrediting school.
+Assessment Centres run at different locations bi-annually in March and October so schools can choose the date and location that is most convenient.
 Accredited schools will need their students to successfully complete the Assessment Centre biennially to maintain accreditation.

 Visit the Assessment Centre page for more information and details of past Assessment Centre events.